g0mb4/terep2-stuff/Terep2InTheBrowser/README.md

 # Terep2InTheBrowser

-Run Terep2 in the browser, using js-dos.
+Run Terep2 in the browser, using [js-dos](https://js-dos.com/overview.html).

+Performance is not great, it is recommended to play using the untextured mode (F10).

 ## Local usage